Saint Anthony's Chapel, Pittsburgh: Restoration

 The restoration addressed structural problems, repaired the roof and stained-glass windows, and thoroughly cleaned and refurbished the interior.
 The reliquaries, many of which had been darkened by neglect and smoke, were carefully restored, and new safeguards were introduced to protect the accompanying certificates of authenticity.
-An antique Czechoslovakian crystal chandelier was sourced from a Byzantine Catholic parish in Charleroi and installed in the nave, and a skylight was installed to improve lighting.
+An antique Czechoslovak crystal chandelier was sourced from a Byzantine Catholic parish in Charleroi and installed in the nave, and a skylight was installed to improve lighting.
 The chapel reopened in November 1977 with a thanksgiving Mass led by Bishop Leonard.

 Ownership and administration

 The chapel was originally built with private funds on land owned by Suitbert Mollinger.
 Following his death in 1892, the chapel and its remaining contents were purchased by parishioners of Most Holy Name of Jesus Parish, and the building has remained under parish ownership through the twentieth century.

 In 2019 the Roman Catholic Diocese of Pittsburgh reorganized several parishes and shrines into a new grouping known as the Shrines of Pittsburgh, established to promote the sites as places of pilgrimage and prayer.
 Saint Anthony Chapel was included in this grouping along with St. Patrick and St. Stanislaus Kostka in the Strip District, Immaculate Heart of Mary in Polish Hill, and St. Nicholas in Millvale.